CHAPTER 2

 2-2-101 Eligibility for Office.

-The Mayor and Councilmen shall enter upon their duties at 12:00 noon on the first Monday in January next succeeding their election.
-The Mayor and each Councilman shall continue in office for a term of four (4) years, and in each case until a successor is duly elected and qualified, unless otherwise provided by law.
+The Mayor and Councilmembers shall enter upon their duties at 12:00 noon on the first Monday in January next succeeding their election.
+The Mayor and each Councilmember shall continue in office for a term of four (4) years, and in each case until a successor is duly elected and qualified, unless otherwise provided by law.

-On or before the first Monday in February following a municipal election, the Mayor, with the advice and consent of the City Council, shall appoint a qualified person to each of the offices of City Recorder and City Treasurer.
-The Mayor shall also appoint a City Marshall as provided by Section 3-2-101.
+The Mayor with advice and consent of the City Council shall appoint a qualified person to the office of City Recorder and a qualified person to the office of City Treasurer.
 The City Recorder shall be ex officio the City Auditor and shall perform the duties of such office.
+The Mayor with advice and consent of the City Council shall appoint a qualified person to the office of City Recorder and a qualified person to the office of City Treasurer.

 2-2-105 Removal from City.